Making your option choices in school? Get inspired and pick the future you want

 What it's like

-You would do tests, research and investigations and support scientists and their research.
+You'd do tests, research and investigations and support scientists and their research.
 You could work in different areas such as forensic science, scientific analysis, the health service, responding to climate change and in education.

 You might work to diagnose diseases, measure levels of pollution or help to develop new products.
 You might work with specialised techniques such as ways of treating infertility.

-• Set up experiments or investigations
+• setting up experiments or investigations

-• Do risk assessments for lab activities
+• doing risk assessments for lab activities

-• Collect and analyse samples
+• collecting and analysing samples

-• Prepare solutions, cultures or specimens
+• preparing solutions, cultures or specimens

-• Analyse samples
+• analysing samples

-• Record and present data
+• recording and presenting data

-• Order and control stock
+• ordering and controlling stock

 You’d need to have a good awareness of health and safety regulations to work safely.